-Volunteer Review: Tashrima H., Care & Conservation in Costa Rica
+Volunteer Review: Tashrima H., Tropical Dry Forest Conservation & Community in Costa Rica

 I initially decided to travel to Costa Rica because I wanted an opportunity to immerse myself in the Hispanic culture after five years of Spanish classes in school.
 However, I specifically chose to travel with Projects Abroad because, in comparison to many other programs, they had such a significant focus on volunteering as opposed to tourism.
 After much research, I eventually chose to attend the Care & Conservation program.

 Arriving in Costa Rica